Quantum field theory for classical fields

 (We have omitted the boundary term eq.~\eqref{eq:A16}.)
 For our regularisation one has to establish Lorenz symmetry in the continuum limit.
 One could choose different regularisations, for example by transforming to momentum space and employing an invariant momentum cutoff.
-Our regularisation based on a cellular automaton is manifestly unitary.
-It has the advantage of a straightforward implementation for numerical simulations.
+Our regularisation based on a cellular automaton has the advantage of a straightforward implementation for numerical simulations.

+For a probabilistic cellular automaton the evolution is manifestly unitary.
+This provides for a direct proof that the regularized functional integral describes a unitary quantum field theory.
+All characteristic features of quantum mechanics are realized.
+The evolution follows a complex Schrödinger equation with a hermitian Hamiltonian.
+The phases matter for the interference from a superposition of two solutions.
+Operators for relevant observables do not commute, entailing the uncertainty principle.
+The unusual feature is the particular form of the Hamiltonian with positive and negative eigenvalues.

-Consider first the absence of interactions, $\lambda=0$.
+An important simplification occurs in the absence of interactions, $\lambda=0$.
 In this limit the mirror field decouples from the fluctuating field.
 For observables depending only on the fluctuating field $\varphi$ we can integrate out $\chi$.
 This only induces an irrelevant constant in $\tilde{w}$.
-In this case the probabilistic classical field theory is directly equivalent to a quantum field theory once we focus on observables depending only on $\varphi$.
-This includes the presence of external fields which modify the field equations while keeping them linear in $\sigma$ and $\pi$.
-For example, a dependence of $m^2$ on $\vec{x}$ will lead to a quantum particle in a potential in the non-relativistic limit.
+Once we focus on observables depending only on $\varphi$ the probabilistic classical field theory is directly equivalent to a standard quantum field theory for a free scalar field.
+This extends to the presence of external fields which modify the field equations while keeping them linear in $\sigma$ and $\pi$.

 In the presence of interactions for $\lambda>0$ we can still integrate out $\chi$.
-The result depends on $\varphi$, however.
-It induces a correction to the action for $\varphi$
+The result depends on $\varphi$, however, and the properties of the reduced functional integral are not well known.
+The reduced weight factor,